Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: Presentation of Perceval

 Recently, the same authors have proposed a faster algorithm in \cite{clifford2020faster} with an average time complexity of $\bigO{n\rho_\theta^n}$ for a number of modes $m=\theta n$ which is linear in the number of photons $n$, where:

-To give an example, with $\theta=2$, which would be a starting point if we were to work with dual rail path encoding ignoring for now the number of auxiliary modes required, the average performance of this algorithm would be $\bigO{n(\frac{5^5}{8^23^3})^n} \approx \bigO{n1.8^n}$ as opposed to $\bigO{n2^n}$ for the original algorithm of \cite{clifford_classical_2018}.
+For example, taking $\theta=2$, which corresponds to dual rail path encoding without auxiliary modes, the average performance of this algorithm is $\bigO{n(\frac{5^5}{8^23^3})^n} \approx \bigO{n1.8^n}$ as opposed to $\bigO{n2^n}$ for the original algorithm of \cite{clifford_classical_2018}.
+The implementation of \cite{clifford2020faster} in \perceval is in progress.